Marlborough College Malaysia

-Marlborough College Malaysia (MCM) is a UK-style curriculum boarding international school in Malaysia for boarding and day pupils.
+Marlborough College Malaysia is a UK-style curriculum boarding international school in Malaysia for boarding and day pupils.
 The school is the sister school of Marlborough College in Wiltshire, UK.
 The college comprises a Pre-Preparatory School for children aged 3 to 8 years; a Preparatory School for boarding and day pupils aged between 8 and 12 years; and a Senior School for boarding and day pupils aged between 13 and 18 years.
 The current enrollment is approximately 890 pupils, representing 43 nationalities, and the staff-to-pupil ratio at the College is 1:7.
 The majority of the teaching body have teaching experience either in Marlborough College UK or other British independent schools.

 As of today, Marlborough College Malaysia is a full member of FOBISIA.

 History

 Marlborough College Malaysia opened on 27 August 2012.
 The school was built on the former Honan palm plantation as part of the Iskandar Development project in Johor on the southern tip of peninsula Malaysia.
 The opening of the College was described as a catalytic project complementing the EduCity development and wider regeneration of the Iskandar region of Johor.
 Marlborough College Malaysia was officially opened by HRH Raja Zarith Sofiah Binti Almarhum Sultan Idris Shah, consort to the Sultan of Johor, on 24 February 2013.
 The founding Master of the College was Mr Robert Pick, former Second Master of Marlborough College in the UK.
 Following Mr Pick's retirement, Mr Alan Stevens took over as Master on 1 August 2017 until July 2023.
 Mr Simon Burbury became Master on 1 August 2023.

 The schools was listed in 2022 in The Schools Index of the world's 150 best private schools and as one of the top 15 in the China and Southeast Asia category.